There are alot of growers out there that use nothing but the Bluelab combo meter.

 Was it a simple PH issue or EC values?

-Was my water to cold?
+Was my water to cold or warm?

 I wasn’t using a thermometer, even though I know it wasn’t temperature cause I used room temperature RO water.